In order to receive the latest updates and other important information, be sure that you join

 Do not place your Stargate in the air

 Obviously, if you are making a Spacegate scene, this is unavoidable.
-However, placing the Stargate high in the air so

 that people fall to their doom is generally bad practice.